jorgebucaran/fisher/README.md

 fisher add jethrokuan/z rafaelrinaldi/pure
 ```

 To add a package from anywhere other than GitHub, use the address of the server and the path to the repository.
-HTTPS is always assumed so you don't need to specify the protocol.
+HTTPS is always assumed, so you don't need to specify the protocol.

 ```
 fisher add gitlab.com/jorgebucaran/mermaid